VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 - `--display-name "Python 3.11 R 4.3.1 2024-mstp-bootcamp"` - display the kernel as "Python 3.11 R 4.3.1 2024-mstp-bootcamp" in Jupyter

 # DONE!
 Congratulations!
-You have successfully installed Miniconda, Jupyter, and all the software you need for the bootcamp.
+You have successfully installed Miniconda, Jupyter, and most of the software you need for the bootcamp.
 You should be all set to go for Day 1.
 Feel free to email me with any questions!

 ---